weiju/ratr0-engine/readthedocs/source/collisions.md

 ### Strategy

-There is one quad tree for all static and moving objects in the scene.
+There is one hash grid for all static and moving objects in the scene.
 Static objects are never removed from the tree unless they represent destructible objects.
 By this we can limit updating to only the moving objects.